MonstrousSoftware/Conway/README.md

 https://www.youtube.com/watch?v=h7aCroRpkN0
 https://github.com/LWJGL/lwjgl3-demos/blob/main/src/org/lwjgl/demo/opengl/shader/GameOfLife.java

-The demo was rewritten to make use of standard LibGDX functionality, e.g. Texture, Pixmap, InputAdapter, etc.
+The demo was adapted to make use of standard LibGDX functionality, e.g. Texture, Pixmap, InputAdapter, etc.

 Other changes: the Texture that is used as input/output buffers for the compute shader are in RGBA8888 format, instead of GL_R8UI, so that they can be directly rendered to screen.
 The compute shader was slightly modified for this.
 The downside is the buffers now use 4 floats per pixel instead of one byte.
-So it would be interesting to find a way to make Texture's with single byte "pixels".
+So it would be interesting to find a way to make Texture with single byte "pixels".

+This only runs on the desktop (LWJGL3) version.
+GWT and TeaVM don't support GL31 today.